Warrior (comics): Creative and legal problems

 Publicly, Skinn railed against Marvel and their legal tactics, even going as far as printing his correspondence with the rival publisher's British legal representatives in columns in Warrior while implying that the action was preventing the continuation of Marvelman.
 However, before the matter could go to court or the creative impasse could be resolved Warriors losses finally became too much for Skinn.
-After 26 issues he shuttered the title, and would later estimate that its' run had cost him between $36-40,000 in losses.
+After 26 issues he shuttered the title, and would later estimate that its run had cost him between $36-40,000 in losses.
 He would later state the loss of Marvelman played no role in the cancellation.
 As well as the planned 'Project' stories, other victims of the cancellation included Leach superhero strip Power, Steve Moore and Jim Baikie's Claustrophobia and Grysdyke Dean, which was a submission by readers Paul Alexander and Mike Nicholson.

 Instead Skinn focused on attempting to sell the reprint rights for the lucrative American market.
 After some unsuccessful negotiations, Alan Moore and David Lloyd broke ranks to make their own deal with DC Comics, while Skinn and Mike Friedrich of Star*Reach brokered a deal with Pacific Comics for the remainder.
 Before anything could be published the Pacific folded and its assets were purchased by Eclipse Comics.
 Eclipse would publish series based on Marvelman (renamed Miracleman) and Pressbutton but would go bankrupt themselves in 1994.
 Warrior Marvelman and Warpsmith material has since been reprinted in updated form in Marvel's 2014 Miracleman series.

 Stories

 V for Vendetta

 Created by Alan Moore and David Lloyd.
 A masked vigilante battles a fascist British government in an alternate 1997.
 Episodes of the serial appeared in all but one issue of Warrior, only missing #17.
-Following the demise of Warrior, the story was picked up by DC Comics, who eventually published the material and its' continuation in a ten-issue 1988 limited series.
+Following the demise of Warrior, the story was picked up by DC Comics, who eventually published the material and its continuation in a ten-issue 1988 limited series.

 Marvelman

 A revival of the Mick Anglo-created Golden Age British superheroes Marvelman, Young Marvelman and Kid Marvelman.
 The strip was written by Alan Moore and initially drawn by Garry Leach before he handed over to Alan Davis.
 Marvelman featured in #1-11, #15-16, #18 and #20-21; related flashback strips drawn by John Ridgway appeared in #12 (Young Marvelman) and #17 (Marvelman Family).
 The story was later renamed Miracleman in 1985 when it was published by Eclipse Comics, and would continue until 1993 when the American company folded.
-Following a long hiatus while copyright issues were resolved it returned to publication under the auspices of Marvel Comics in 2014.
+Following a long hiatus while copyright issues were resolved, the series returned to publication under the auspices of Marvel Comics in 2014.